ingegnati/jubilant-eureka/README.md

 ## Usage

-In order to run the http4s server:
+In order to run the Akka HTTP server:

 ```
 $ sbt